Cellularity of KLR and weighted KLRW algebras via crystals: Proof of sandwich cellularity

-\begin{proof} Any diagram can be factored through an idempotent diagram by making a horizontal cut through the diagram.
-Therefore, \autoref{P:ProofsSteady} implies that each horizontal cut through a nonzero diagram corresponds to a path in $\crystalgraph[{\fweight[j]}]$.
-In particular, the residues along the top and bottom of a nonzero diagram uniquely determine paths $\bpath$ and $\cpath$ in $\crystalgraph[{\fweight[j]}]$.
-By \autoref{P:FiniteTypesPermutations}, if $\cpath=w\cpath$, then $w$ is a face permutation, so the result follows. \end{proof}

-Recall that \autoref{SS:ConstructionPermutation} associates a permutation diagram $D_{\bT}$ to each face permutation $\bT\in\Face(\lambda)$.
-As a special case, detour permutations are the face permutations that permute the residue sequence without changing the sink vertex; see \autoref{D:FiniteTypesDetour}.
+As a special case of face permutations, \autoref{D:FiniteTypesDetour} defines detour permutations to be the face permutations in $\Face(\ppath,\ppath)$, for $\blam\in\CrystalVertices$.
 To understand the detour permutations we use the plactic relations of \autoref{L:RecollectionReidemeisterIII} and the plactic monoid moves of \autoref{SS:Plactic}.